 Remove the Door and Frame

-If you kept a few tools in your “open first” box then you can always remove the door from the hinges.
-If you just need a hair more space remove the entire frame.
-This will give you about another half inch, which could be the difference between leaving a piece by the curb or not.
-Do not be intimidated by this.
-Door frames are quite easy to put back on.
-Just make sure you put all the hardware somewhere safe.
+If you really can’t fit the furniture through your door, you can always remove the door from the hinges or remove the entire frame.
+This will give you about another half-inch, which could be the difference between leaving a piece by the curb or not.